PFAS Lawsuits Hit 15,000 as Key Deadlines Loom

 LlamaLab Solution

-• Provider Discovery
+• Reverse Provider Search

 • Flat Transparent, Risk-free Pricing

-1 flat fee covers all costs — only pay full price for cases that authorize
+1 flat fee covers all costs.
+Only pay full price for cases that authorize

 Key Points